-Since it’s easy to get three more months with no interest with on-time payments, this card boasts one of the best — if not the best — balance transfer offers on the market today.
-When you look at the best balance transfer cards from other issuers, you won’t find any offers that extend this rate to both purchases and balance transfers for such a long amount of time.
+This card boasts one of the best — if not the best — balance transfer offers on the market today.
+When you look at the best balance transfer cards from other issuers, you won’t find many offers that extend this rate to both purchases and balance transfers for such a long amount of time.

-With this in mind, this card is absolutely worth it if you want to secure a 0 percent APR for as long as you possibly can.
-It’s also worth noting that the card comes with a 3 percent balance transfer fee (minimum $5) for balances transferred to Wells Fargo in the first 120 days, which is fairly standard.
-After that, the fee jumps to 5 percent.
+With this in mind, this card is absolutely worth it if you want to secure a 0 percent intro APR for as long as you possibly can.
+It’s also worth noting that the card comes with a 5 percent balance transfer fee (minimum $5) for balances transferred to Wells Fargo in the first 120 days, which is fairly standard.

 The bottom line

-Before you decide to move forward with the Wells Fargo Reflect Card, you should read our Wells Fargo Reflect® Card review and Wells Fargo Reflect benefits guide.
+Before you decide to move forward with the Wells Fargo Reflect Card, read our Wells Fargo Reflect Card review and Wells Fargo Reflect benefits guide.
 These two resources can help you learn all the ins and outs of this balance transfer credit card, as well as the perks you can access once you’re approved.

-In the meantime, it makes sense to look at other 0 percent APR credit cards on the market today.
-By comparing all your options and weighing each one’s pros and cons, you can settle on the card that best suits your needs.
+In the meantime, it makes sense to look at other top 0 percent intro APR credit cards on the market today.
+By comparing all your options and weighing each one’s pros and cons, you can find the best card for your spending habits, budget and financial goals.